shundhammer/myrlyn/README.md

 ## Build Requirements

-You need at least a C++ and Qt6 development environment plus CMake and libzypp-devel.
+You need at least a C++ and Qt 6 development environment plus CMake and libzypp-devel.

 ```